repath-studio/website/docs/policies/privacy.md

 ## How will we use your data?

-Error reports are used for the sole purpose of identifying and fixing potential issues.
+Error reports and web visits are used for the sole purpose of identifying and fixing potential issues.
 We will not share, sell, rent, disclose, trade, publish or in any other way make data available to a third party unless it is required in order to deliver the service, or unless it is required by law or in order to fulfil a legal obligation.

 ## How do we store your data?

 We do not store any data directly.
-GoatCounter's analytics Data is stored on servers at Hetzner Online GmbH in Finland and Germany.
+GoatCounter's analytics data is stored on servers at Hetzner Online GmbH in Finland and Germany.
 Sentry's error reports are also stored in the EU.
 For more information, see [Sentry's Data Storage Location](https://docs.sentry.io/organization/data-storage-location/).